What is the Interfaith Winter Shelter?

 How can I help?

-The IWS needs volunteers from October through April, and a training session is required.
-We need upwards of twenty volunteers each evening we’re open.
+The IWS needs volunteers from November through March, and a training session is required.
+We need about thirty volunteers each evening we are open.
 There are shifts and tasks that allow for limited contact with our guests, and there are shifts and tasks that require considerable contact with the guests.
 Please watch the church announcements and the IWS website for information about upcoming training events.

-Once trained, volunteers can sign the 2012 volunteer covenant, and get started signing up for shifts at any of the church sites.
+Once trained, volunteers can sign the 2013 volunteer covenant, and get started signing up for shifts at any of the church sites.
 Sign up is done via Volunteer Spot, an online sign up service.
-If you’ve lost the link to the Volunteer Spot, contact Sara Frommer.
-Volunteers must be 18 to work when homeless shelter guests are present, but the setup shift can bring children, who don’t need to sign up, even though they can make a real contribution.
+Volunteers must be 18 to work when homeless shelter guests are present, but the setup shift can bring children and young teens, who don’t sign up, even though they can make a real contribution.
+If you will turn 18 during the shelter season, it’s fine to take the training now.
 If you have questions about volunteering, please contact our volunteer coordinator, Sara Frommer.